 Dick Tracy Starring in a Diamond Double Cross

-Next up at Theater of the Stars was a musical production inspired by a Dick Tracy film that debuted in May 1990.
+Next up at Theater of the Stars was a musical production inspired by a 1990 Dick Tracy film.
 Dick Tracy Starring in a Diamond Double Cross was actually the second choice for a Dick Tracy-themed attraction at Walt Disney World.
 Originally, the plan was to build a ride called Dick Tracy’s Crime Stoppers.
-Instead, the stage show was rushed into production on May 21, 1990 before the film version even hit theaters.
+Instead, the stage show went into production on May 21, 1990, before the film version even hit theaters.

-The 28-minute show was a musical live show featuring 1940’s inspired costumes and cityscapes with a primary color scheme.
-The simple crime caper was built off of an early draft of the film’s script, some rough cut video sequences, a few photos and concept drawings, and one early music track.
+The 28-minute musical live show featured 1940’s inspired costumes and cityscapes with a primary color scheme.
+It was a simple crime caper built off of an early draft of the film’s script, some rough cut video sequences, a few photos and concept drawings, and one early music track.

-The King of Balonia and his wife were the owners of the world’s largest gem and brought it to New York to display in the City Museum.
-The show’s villain, named Big Boy, had a girlfriend named Breathless Mahoney that refused to marry him unless she got that giant gem.
+In the story, the King of Balonia and his wife were the owners of the world’s largest gem.
+They brought it to New York to display in the City Museum.
+Big Boy, the show’s villain, had a girlfriend named Breathless Mahoney.
+She refused to accept his proposal unless she got that giant gem.

-Big Boy had two of his cronies, Flattop and Mumbles, arrange a heist to steal the gem and when everyone got to the museum for the big unveiling the diamond was gone.
+Big Boy had two of his cronies, Flattop and Mumbles, arrange a heist to steal the gem.
+Upon arriving at the museum for the big unveiling, everyone realized the diamond disappeared.

-In the next scene, Dick Tracy was sitting at Mike’s Diner getting ready to propose to his girlfriend when he got the call to investigate the missing gem on his wrist radio.
+In the next scene, Dick Tracy was sitting at Mike’s Diner getting ready to propose to his girlfriend.
+A call to investigate the missing gem on his wrist radio interrupted those plans.
 He headed to Club Ritz to find Big Boy, Mumbles, and Flattop.

-Inside the club the Club Ritz girls were performing with Breathless Mahoney, who tried to flirt with Tracy in an effort to distract him while she grabbed the gem from Big Boy.
-Dick Tracy called for a raid and a major chase scene ensued, with the gem changing hands several times before Tracy finally recovered it from one of Big Boy’s ditzy accomplices.
+Inside, the Club Ritz girls were performing with Breathless Mahoney.
+One tried to flirt with Tracy in an effort to distract him while she grabbed the gem from Big Boy.
+Dick Tracy called for a raid and a major chase scene ensued.
+The gem changed hands several times before Tracy finally recovered it from one of Big Boy’s ditzy accomplices.

-The musical show ended with all the crooks being taken to jail and Dick Tracy rushing off to his next case.
-Some of the songs that were featured in the production included the main theme “Calling Dick Tracy,” “Hey Big Spender,” and “I Won’t Dance (Don’t Ask Me).”
+The musical show ended with all the crooks going to jail as Dick Tracy rushed to his next case.
+Some songs featured in the production included the main theme “Calling Dick Tracy,” “Hey Big Spender,” and “I Won’t Dance (Don’t Ask Me).”

 Dick Tracy Starring in a Diamond Double Cross ran at Theater to the Stars until February 16, 1991.
 An identical show took place at Disneyland’s Videopolis until December 31, 1990.